KhalidMimMuzahid/khalid-mim-muzahid-3d-portfolio-using-reaact-js/README.md

 3. firebase init
 Answer:
-   What do you want to use as your public directory? dist Configure as a single-page app (rewrite all urls to /index.html)?
+   What do you want to use as your public directory? dist Configure as a single-page app (rewrite all URLs to /index.html)?
 Yes Set up automatic builds and deploys with GitHub?
 No File dist/index.html already exists.
 Overwrite?
 No